tarsil/django-messages-drf/docs/views.md

 to apply in your projects.
 All the views are in Django Rest Framework and allowing customization up to a certain level.

+All of the serializers are provided by the settings and allows overriding from there.

 ---

 ## List of Views